catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 Overview
 ********

+Object storage is a storage architecture that manages data as objects as opposed to other approaches that may use a file hierarchy or blocks stored in sectors and tracks.
+Each object typically includes the data itself, a variable amount of metadata, and a globally unique identifier.
+It is a relatively inexpensive, scalable, highly available and simple to use.
+This makes it the ideal place to persist the state of systems designed to run on the cloud or the media assets for your web applications.

 Our object storage service is provided by a fully distributed storage system, with no single points of failure and scalable to the exabyte level.
 The system is self-healing and self-managing.
 Data is seamlessly replicated on three